nickbrandt/GitLab/doc/user/application_security/dast/index.md

 ![DAST Widget Clicked](img/dast_single_v13_0.png)

-[Dynamic Application Security Testing (DAST)](https://en.wikipedia.org/wiki/Dynamic_Application_Security_Testing) uses the popular open source tool [OWASP ZAProxy](https://github.com/zaproxy/zaproxy) to perform an analysis on your running web application.
+[Dynamic Application Security Testing (DAST)](https://en.wikipedia.org/wiki/Dynamic_Application_Security_Testing) uses the popular open source tool [OWASP Zed Attack Proxy](https://www.zaproxy.org/) to perform an analysis on your running web application.

-By default, DAST executes [ZAP Baseline Scan](https://github.com/zaproxy/zaproxy/wiki/ZAP-Baseline-Scan) and performs passive scanning only.
+By default, DAST executes [ZAP Baseline Scan](https://www.zaproxy.org/docs/docker/baseline-scan/) and performs passive scanning only.
 It won't actively attack your application.
 However, DAST can be [configured](#full-scan) to also perform an *active scan*: attack your application and produce a more extensive security report.